Frequently Asked Questions

 Create a new graph or table

-1. Go to the Graphs and Tables page and select "Reset" to eliminate all prior selections, or select "Make Selections" to make adjustments to prior selections.
+1. Go to the Graphs and Tables page and select "Make Selections".
 Select your topic of interest, any or all countries or years, and up to two separate subpopulations.
 Please note that if you choose an individual-level topic, then you can select from individual-level subpopulations, and if you select a household-level topic, then you can select from household-level subpopulations.
 Once you have made your selections, select "GO".

-2. Once the graph has appeared, you can click a subpopulation in the legend to deselect or reselect it, drag over an area to zoom in, or hover over a line, bar, or confidence interval to see an estimate for the subpopulation.
+2. Once the graph has appeared, you can click a subpopulation in the legend to hid or show the estimates for that subpopulation, drag over an area to zoom in, or hover over a line, bar, or confidence interval to see an estimate for the subpopulation.
 You can print or download the graph by clicking on the three horizontal lines in the top right.
 All applicable notes about the data, including the Harmonized dataset and weights used, appear in a gray box below the graph.

 Search for relevant publications